 On January 19, MAX held its 14th Annual MAX Community Reception.
 MAX honored the Montgomery Chamber Convention and Visitor Bureau as the recipient of the 2017 MAX Community Achievement Award.

 The MAX Community Reception is an annual event that brings together business, political, and community leaders to celebrate community successes and recognize organizations and individuals who have made a significant difference in the quality of life in Central and East Alabama.

-Along with the MAX Community Achievement Award, MAX was also honored to present the Montgomery Area Council on Aging with a check for $2,500 to further support their mission in the River Region.
+Along with the MAX Community Achievement Award, MAX was also honored to present the Montgomery Chamber Convention and Visitor Bureau with a check for $2,500 to further support their mission for the city of Montgomery.

-Previous recipients of the MAX Community Achievement Award include the Junior League of Montgomery, Central Alabama Sports Commission, EMERGE Montgomery, Montgomery Area Nontraditional Equestrians (MANE), the Joy to Life Foundation, Pastor Edward Nettles, Sr., the Montgomery Biscuits, Hyundai Motor Manufacturing of Alabama, the 754th Electronic Systems Group, the Joint Forces Headquarters Alabama National Guard, the Alabama Wildlife Federation and the Montgomery Campus of Troy University.
+Previous recipients of the MAX Community Achievement Award include Montgomery Area Council on Aging, the Junior League of Montgomery, Central Alabama Sports Commission, EMERGE Montgomery, Montgomery Area Nontraditional Equestrians (MANE), the Joy to Life Foundation, Pastor Edward Nettles, Sr., the Montgomery Biscuits, Hyundai Motor Manufacturing of Alabama, the 754th Electronic Systems Group, the Joint Forces Headquarters Alabama National Guard, the Alabama Wildlife Federation and the Montgomery Campus of Troy University.